 Lead by Example:

 Children love to imitate their elders; if you love the deen of Allah.
-Let it show through your actions and this will be mirrored by your youngsters.
+Let it show through your actions, and your youngsters will mirror this.
 The beauty of Islam means that there is always something to learn.
-Yes, we can send our children to madrassah and Qur’an and Arabic teachers to learn Islam.
+We can send our children to a madrassah, Qur’an, and Arabic teachers to understand Islam.
 But there is a duty on ourselves to instill the teachings of Islam into our children.
-This is by undertaking the actions we want to see in them.
+We can do it by undertaking the actions we want to see in them.
 We are not too old or too busy to stop learning or improving ourselves to raise the love of Allah.

-Take your children to the mosque often.
-So that the environment becomes familiar to them.
-Get them involved in your Salah at home, by giving them their own prayer mat and prayer cloths.
+Take your children to the mosque often, so the environment becomes familiar.
+Get them involved in your Salah at home by giving them their prayer mat and clothes.
 Kids want to play and explore and are naturally enthusiastic.
 Take time to carry out projects that increase Islamic knowledge.

 Seek knowledge together by using their areas of strength and enjoyment to deliver lessons.
-So, directive arts and craft is a popular option with youngsters.
-And this is what inspired me to start my own project of learning through craft activities.
-So important because it is the time when the love of Islam can be ingrained in their hearts.
+So, directive arts and crafts are a popular option with youngsters.
+And this is what inspired me to start my project of learning through craft activities.
+So important because it is when the love of Islam can be ingrained in their hearts.
 Your role will determine how they look back and think about Islam.

-Their hearts are so impressionable and full of love. and as a parent, you have the potential to cultivate a strong faith in them.
-That will prove important later on in their lives, especially during the teen years.
+Their hearts are so impressionable and full of love.
+And as a parent, you have the potential to cultivate a strong faith in them.
+That will prove crucial later in their lives, especially during their teen years.

-What ways do you teach your children to love for Islam?
+In what ways do you teach your children to love Islam?
 Comment below and let us know! 🙂